 Clients on Lucity 2016, Lucity 2016r2, Lucity 2017, Lucity 2017r2, Lucity 2018, Lucity 2018r2, Lucity 2019 or Lucity 2019r2 can download a new release for Lucity 2.0 (2.23) for iPad® and iPhone®.
 This release provides support for the following:

 - Asset Class Forms (requires Lucity 2019)

 - Prevents screen dim while map is active

 If you have any suggestions, please feel free to leave a comment below or visit us at Lucity Listens.

-If you have concerns or questions over these changes, please do not hesitate to contact us.
+We recommend that all Lucity web applications use TLS, not just Lucity Mobile Server.
+If you have concerns or questions about this change, please do not hesitate to contact us.